 - What do you know about the firm’s investment thesis?

-- What do you think about property ABC and how we can successfully exit?
+- What do you think about property X and how we can successfully exit?

 - Short version: similar to the “paper LBO” in PE interview, which can last 30 or 60 minutes.
-In this test, you have to make several assumptions, calculate quickly, make recommendations and answer following up questions
+In this test, you have to make several assumptions, calculate quickly, make recommendations and answer follow-up questions.

-- Take-home test: it is the most complicated format.
-More time will be spent in market research so that you can back up for your assumption in the models.
-Solve cases involved in 3-statement models with a focus on the revenue and expense drivers
+Take-home test: it is the most complicated format.
+More time will be spent on market research so that you can back up your assumption in models.
+Solving cases involves 3-statement models with a focus on the revenue and expense drivers